 Our Group is engaged with many stakeholders on tax governance: our employees, our shareholders and investors, our clients, CSR rating agencies or NGOs and tax authorities.

-We are particularly concerned by the work of the CSR rating agencies and participate with full transparency in the tax portion of the questionnaires of the various players, the main results of which are listed below:
+We are particularly concerned by the work of the CSR rating agencies and participate with full transparency in the tax portion of the questionnaires of the various players.